Drone Warfare Awareness and Resistance Resources

 There is a demonstration every 2nd Friday of the month in Center City Philadelphia to stop the Drone War Command Center at Horsham Air Guard Station.
 The demo alternates between SEPTA entrance at 15th & Market Streets (NW corner) and Outside Hyatt at The Bellevue Hotel (office within of PA Governor, and head of Air National Guard, Thomas Corbett), Broad & Walnut Streets.

-This Friday…at 15th & Market Streets (NW corner) Bring an umbrella in the event of rain and dress warmly.
+This Friday…at Broad & Walnut Streets (NW corner) Bring an umbrella in the event of rain and dress warmly.

 STOP THE DRONES!

 Drones allow aggressors to destroy targets killing suspects extra-judicially including children & innocent people from a computer thousands of miles away!
 They can spy intimately on anyone including domestic surveillance or commit assassinations in defiance of international & US law!
 50 nations now have drones of all sizes - an expanding insane proliferation.

 The vigils and encampment happen every last Monday and Tuesday of the month.
 If the last Monday is a holiday, they happen on the last Tuesday and Wednesday.

 Contact: Bay Area: Toby 510-215-5974; Chico: Cathy 530-591-3225 or the Chico Peace and Justice Center 530-893-9078; Nevada County: 530-477-7752 or 941-320-0291